jkokorian/ODMAnalysis/README.md

 The intensity profile number array should have the same length for the entire csv file, or be completely empty: <>.

 We are working on including tools to extract this kind of data from movie files and such, but for now you will have to cook-up the csv file yourself.
-We use LabVIEW (which we regret very much) to do the actual measurements and write the csv files.
+We use LabVIEW to do the actual measurements and write the csv files.

 Installation